Air fryer canned potatoes

 Garlic powder

-Optional – paprika and rosemary
+Optional – paprika and rosemary or cajun seasoning for a spicy potato

 Something to note about air fryer recipes is that all air fryers have different sizes, depths and as such the cooking times can vary.
 All air fryer recipes on this website are intended as a guide, and not a guarantee that the timings will be perfect.
 Enjoy!